GenerousLabs/questions/questions/tqg.md

 ---
 slug: tqg
 title: The Question Game
 intro: The Question Game is an experiment in going a little deeper.
-It takes a set of 28 questions, designed to move you your question partner beyond small talk, and presents them to you over 28 days.
+It takes a set of 28 questions, designed to move you and your question partner beyond small talk, and presents them to you over 28 days.
 If you give it time, commitment, and courage, it will give you a more genuine connection.
 author: Sean WC
 questions:
   - Pick a person who knows you well.
 How might they describe you?